DeanFeldman/DocSync/README.md

 - Migrate from SQLite to PostgreSQL for hosted deployments.
 - Add secure cloud storage and document synchronisation for a future hosted version.
 - Improve the UI with online tools to improve the experience
 - Add indentaions and numbered lists
+- Make it online so I can push updates over internet and maintain the program

 ## Safety model

 DocSync is designed around explicit confirmation: